-- Submit deliverables by emailing them to Tiffani at Tiffani.N.Miller@nasa.gov, as well as to the Project Coordination Team email at DEVELOP.ProjectCoordination@gmail.com. - There is a 20 MB limit for NASA emails, so use NASA's Large File Transfer system or Google to send larger files.
+- Submit deliverables by emailing them to Tiffani at Tiffani.N.Miller@nasa.gov as well as to the Project Coordination team email at DEVELOP.ProjectCoordination@gmail.com. - There is a 20 MB limit for NASA emails, so use NASA's Large File Transfer system or Google to send larger files.
 NASA's LFT is available to users with a NASA email account.
-Lauren can also invite anyone who does not have a NASA email account to send her a file, so email if you would like to use the system. - If there are any issues or delays, please send an email to both Tiffani.N.Miller@nasa.gov and DEVELOP.ProjectCoordination@gmail.com. - All deliverables should include the following two statements.
-These are already on the deliverable templates and should not be deleted. - This material is based upon work supported by NASA through contract NNL11AA00B and cooperative agreement NNX14AB60A. - Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Aeronautics and Space Administration or partner organizations.
+Tiffani can also invite anyone who does not have a NASA email account to send her a file, so email if you would like to use the system. - If there are any issues or delays, please send an email to both Tiffani.N.Miller@nasa.gov and DEVELOP.ProjectCoordination@gmail.com. - All deliverables should include the following short paragraph of legal statements.
+This is already on the deliverable templates and should not be deleted. - This material is based upon work supported by NASA through contract NNL11AA00B and cooperative agreement NNX14AB60A.
+Any mention of a commercial product, service, or activity in this material does not constitute NASA endorsement.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Aeronautics and Space Administration and partner organizations.